sebbycorp/agentgateway-llm-consumption-demo/blog-post.md

 ./run-complete-demo.sh
 ```

-The demo is interactive - you'll be walked through all 7 features with real API calls, live cost tracking, and actual rate limiting in action.
+The demo is interactive - you'll be walked through all 7 features with real API calls, live cost tracking, ML-powered PII detection, and actual rate limiting in action.

 ### What You'll See